Glaucoma is a disease that damages the optic nerve, resulting in vision loss and blindness. It is often associated with elevated pressure in the eye.

 Diagnosis of Glaucoma

 The diagnosis of glaucoma is made after a comprehensive medical examination of the eye and a review of the patient’s medical history.
-Tests are conducted to confirm the diagnosis.
-Testing may include some of the following:
+Tests are conducted to confirm the diagnosis and may include the following:

 - Photographs of the optic nerves